briner/tsm2deb/README.md

 tsm2deb
 =======
-a script to nicely package tsm for debian
+a script to nicely package tsm for debian and derivatives (Mint, Ubuntu…)

 Attention